Let’s go on a super science day out…I wonder what we’ll see?

 Catalyst Science Discovery Centre, Widnes, Cheshire

 Catalyst Science Discovery Centre is the perfect place to show kids that science and learning can also be a whole lot of fun!
 Explore loads of amazing interactive displays, workshops and activities that will all support what kids learn at school.
+Visit between 28th – 31st August to take part in workshops at Earth Observations.
+Gaze through microscopes, look through lenses and learn how to make recycled plant pots and find out what we can do to help our planet and environment.
 Find out more.

 Do you know any more super science days out?
 We’d really love to know!
-Someone else might love it, and really want to give them a go!
+Someone else might love it, and really want to go!
 If you’ve got ideas, suggestions or reviews, you can shout all about it on whatever channel you choose!